seidelj/uchicago_pgg/README.md

 # A variant of the public goods game for replication.

+This is an [oTree](http://otree.readthedocs.io/en/latest/) project built upon the [Django](https://www.djangoproject.com) web framwork.

 ## FIRST TIME SETUP

 There are two parts to first time setup.
-First, setting the project up locally.
-Second, deploying the project to a server.
+First, [setting the project up locally](#local-machine-setup).
+Second, [deploying the project to a server](#server-set-up).

 ### Requirements